 Adapting through infrastructures like dykes and seawalls will not be sufficient to address the scale of the problem but would need transformative adaptation on a grander scale and magnitude that involves government system reforms, the report says.

-As climate change adaptation is already being mainstreamed into sectoral and socio-economic planning, this is also used to justify relocation of informal settlers.
+As climate change adaptation is already being mainstreamed into sectoral and socio-economic planning, this is also used to justify the relocation of informal settlers.

-By analysing the two case studies, one on each city, the paper seeks to understand the root cause of informal settlers’ vulnerabilities and seek solutions to address social injustice and ensure an inclusive, sustainable, and resilient future.Â
+By analysing the two case studies, one on each city, the paper seeks to understand the root cause of informal settlers’ vulnerabilities and seek solutions to address social injustice and ensure an inclusive, sustainable, and resilient future.

-Transformative adaptation remains a conceptual level, and there is still much to know what it looks like in practice.
 Firstly, what does the adaptation process look like?
 Is it participatory and inclusive?

 Tran, M. & Krause, D. (2020, December).
 Transformative Adaptation to Climate Change and Informal Settlements in Coastal Cities.
 Entry Points for Jakarta and Ho Chi Minh City.
 United Nations Research Institute for Social Development.
 Retrieved from https://reliefweb.int/sites/reliefweb.int/files/resources/Synthesis—Transformative-Adaptation-Coastal-Cities-2020.pdf